CognitiveModeling/priorinference_iterative/README.md

 This package contains all the functions of the common code of the iterative prior inference (dependent and independent of the trial order) and utterance choice models.
 It was designed to analyze and model data.

-## To be able to use the `prior inference iterative` package you need to follow these steps:
+## To be able to use the `priorInferenceIterative` package you need to follow these steps:
 1. Install the package `devtools`.

 Run the code below: